 The market is set to expand from $684 million in 2021 to $5.3 billion in 2028, according to a recent report published by The American Health Information Management Association (AHIMA).
 That is a compounded annual growth rate (CAGR) of 34%.

-- The role of patient coordinator
+- The role of the patient coordinator

-- The role of Medical Triage Specialists
+- The Role of Medical Triage Specialists

-They can also assist with prescription refills and answer lab-test related queries.
-In addition, medical virtual receptionists who are qualified registered nurse VAs, can also provide telehealth services.
+They can also assist with prescription refills and answer lab-test-related queries.
+In addition, medical virtual receptionists who are qualified registered nurse VAs can also provide telehealth services.

 This role can alleviate the medical provider from unnecessary answering of questions and spending more time away from their core focus which is providing excellent medical care.

-- The role of Medical Scribe
+- The Role of Medical Scribe

 Your medical virtual assistant may collect vital patient information before the consultation and capture the information live during the consultation.
-This reduce the time medical providers spend updating charts which is welcoming news, seeing that the average medical provider spends 8.7 hours per week (16.6% of working hours) on administrative tasks.
+This reduces the time medical providers spend updating charts which is welcoming news, seeing that the average medical provider spends 8.7 hours per week (16.6% of working hours) on administrative tasks.